eraybasar/pesdk-docs/_guides/android/v3_1/introduction/getting_started.md

 ## Sample Application

-Get the source for our demo application from our [public GitHub repository](https://github.com/imgly/imgly-sdk-android-demo).
+You can access the source code for our demo application from our [public GitHub repository](https://github.com/imgly/imgly-sdk-android-demo).